-Blue Angels, Thunderbirds, and Golden Knights
+About the Blue Angels, Thunderbirds, and Golden Knights

-To give you a better idea of their similarities and differences, here's a brief rundown of each group:
+To give you a better idea of their similarities and differences, here's a brief rundown of each group.

 The Blue Angels are a part of the United States Navy.
-They were formed in June 1946 under the orders of Admiral Chester W. Nimitz as a way to keep the public interested in naval aviation after World War II ended.
+They were formed in June 1946 under the orders of Adm.
+Chester W. Nimitz as a way to keep the public interested in naval aviation after World War II ended.
 The Blue Angels got their name when, during a planning session for an upcoming show in New York, one of the original team members read about the Blue Angel Nightclub in The New Yorker and suggested that as the team’s name.

 The Blue Angels’ colors are blue and gold, the official colors of the U.S. Navy.

-Based out of Pensacola, Florida, the Blue Angels entertain thousands of onlookers each year with their aerobatic performances in the McDonnell Douglas F/A-18-C and F/A-18-D Hornets.
-And for transport, they fly the C-130 T Hercules, known to many fans as Fat Albert.
+Based out of Pensacola, Fla., the Blue Angels entertain thousands of onlookers each year with their aerobatic performances in McDonnell Douglas F/A-18C/D Hornets.
+For transportation they fly the C-130T Hercules, known to many fans as Fat Albert.